panicinc/CodaPluginKit/README.md

 The second (more complex) way is to write directly to the Cocoa Plug-In API.
 You may create sidebar, text, and validation plugins using Cocoa.
 Lastly sidebar plugins can be written using the new HTML/Scripting interface in 2.5.

 Coda also allows further customization through the additional add-ons: Syntax Modes, Mode Completion Additions, and Themes.
-Sytax Modes allow Coda to understand and highlight languages that aren't included in the default application installation.
+Syntax Modes allow Coda to understand and highlight languages that aren't included in the default application installation.
 Mode Completions extend the auto-complete system to include custom lanaguage additions for libraries and frameworks.
 Color Themes provide customized colors to be used for sytax higlighting source code.

 If you'd like to submit a plugin to us please create an account at our [plugin site](https://panic.com/users/) and follow the instructions.